MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/fileshare-connector.md

 ## Result layout

-We recommend you to use the default result layout for file connector results.
-It comes ready with appropriate icons and the controls that help you navigate to the file path.
-You need not run any extra steps to use the default layout.
-If you create a new layout for the connection you created, this new layout overrides the default layout.
+We recommend that you use the default result layout to display your Fileshare connector results because it has appropriate icons and controls that help you navigate to the file path.
+If you create a new result layout, it will override the default.